A filtered generalization of the Chekanov-Eliashberg algebra: Introduction

 As expected, $\newRSFTA$ will depend on choices of almost complex structures which become irrelevant in light of deformation invariance.
-We assume throughout that $c_{1}(\SympBase) = 0$ and when $H_{1}(\SympBase)$, the gradings of the algebras will also vary according to homotopy classes of trivializations of some circle bundles over $\SympBase$.
-See Section \ref{Sec:Gradings}.
+We assume throughout that $c_{1}(\SympBase) = 0$.
+When $H_{1}(\SympBase) \neq 0$, the gradings of the algebras vary according to homotopy classes of trivializations of some circle bundles over $\SympBase$.
+See \S \ref{Sec:Gradings}.

-In this paper we'll work with coefficient systems $\ring = \field$ or $\ring = \field[H_{1}(\Leg)]$ with $\field = \Z/2\Z$.\footnote{Other twisted systems -- such as $\field[H_{2}(M, \Leg)]$ used in knot contact homology -- are also available but will not be addressed.} As is the case with $\CE$, choices of coefficient systems together with Maslov classes of Legendrians impose restrictions on the possible gradings.
-Our invariants can be upgraded to $\Z$ and $\Z[H_{1}(\Leg)]$ coefficients (with the addition of extra data such as spin structures) using the techniques of \cite{EES:Orientations, ENS:Orientations, Karlsson:Orientations} although this will not be addressed here.
+In this article we work with coefficients $\ring = \field$ or $\ring = \field[H_{1}(\Leg)]$ with $\field = \Z/2\Z$.\footnote{Other twisted systems -- such as $\field[H_{2}(M, \Leg)]$ used in knot contact homology -- are also available but will not be addressed.} As is the case with $\CE$, choices of coefficient systems together with Maslov classes of Legendrians impose restrictions on the possible gradings.
+Although this will not be addressed here, our invariants can be upgraded to $\Z$ and $\Z[H_{1}(\Leg)]$ coefficients using the techniques of \cite{EES:Orientations, ENS:Orientations, Karlsson:Orientations}.

-Basic computations of $\newRSFTA$ and $\newRSFT$ are carried out -- mostly for $2$-component links -- in Section \ref{Sec:Computations}.
-Perhaps surprisingly, $\newRSFT$ vanishes for many partitioned links $\LegGrouped$ for which $LCH(\Leg) \neq 0$ and which do not admit partitioned fillings
+Basic computations of $\newRSFTA$ and $\newRSFT$ are carried out -- mostly for $2$-component links -- in \S \ref{Sec:Computations}.
+Perhaps surprisingly, $\newRSFT$ vanishes for many partitioned links $\LegGrouped$ for which $LCH(\Leg) \neq 0$, meaning that that $\Leg$ does not admit a disconnected Lagrangian filling.
+See \cite{CGKS:Polyfilling} for examples of disconnected fillings, one of which we study in \S \ref{Sec:Polyfilling}.

-On the other hand, the functoriality\footnote{We adopt the convention that Lagrangian cobordisms point downward in symplectizations so that $\newRSFTA$ is a covariant functor.} of the above theorems informs us that the existence of a partitioned filling implies that $\newRSFTA\LegGrouped$ admits an augmentation, so that $\newRSFT\LegGrouped$ cannot be zero.
-See \cite{CGKS:Polyfilling} for examples of disconnected fillings which we address in Section \ref{Sec:Polyfilling}.